 Youth Court

 At Lawtons Solicitors, we understand how daunting this experience can be for children, as well as stressful for the parents or carers.
-We appreciate a different approach from adults is needed at this time and we hand hold both our clients and their parents/carers through the Youth Court process.
+We appreciate a different approach from adults is needed at this time and we will guide both our clients and their parents/carers through the Youth Court process.

-We ensure that our young clients understand exactly what is going on and what they can expect in court.
-We use simple language that they can relate to, without being patronising.
+Our specialist team of Youth Offences Solicitors ensure that our young clients understand exactly what is going on and what they can expect in court.
+We use clear language that they can relate to and understand, to ensure the best possible outcomes for our clients.

 If our client is happy for us to do so, we involve parents and carers every step of the way but always with confidentiality in mind.